-In addition to offering one of the most extensive programs of financial aid, the Hudson County Community College Foundation provides scholarships for deserving students, and has awarded over \$1.5 million in scholarships to more than 1,000 students since its founding in 1997.
+In addition to the College offering one of the most extensive programs of financial aid, the nonprofit Hudson County Community College Foundation provides scholarships for students, and has awarded over \$2 million in scholarships to more than 1,000 students since its founding in 1997.
 The HCCC Foundation supports faculty development and the College's physical expansion.
-The Foundation is also the force behind the College's Permanent Art Collection, which includes more than 500 works in media from painting and sculpture to photographs to American craft pottery and ephemera, and is displayed in the public spaces of the College.
+The Foundation is also the force behind the College's Permanent Art Collection, which includes 800 works in media from painting and sculpture.